-Four color cards is an traditional game that has no fixed set of rules (there are many popular variations).
-The version implemented on BGA is one of the most widely used rule on Taiwan, as described below.
+FOUR COLOR CARDS is an traditional game that has no fixed set of rules (there are many popular variations).
+The version implemented on BGA is one of the most widely used rule on Taiwan, and is described below.

-The cards have 4 colors in red, green, yellow, and white with 7 types ( General, Adviser, Elephant, Chariot, Horseman, Cannon, and Soldier ).
-There are 4 pieces of each, that's 4 × 7 × 4 = 112 cards.
+The cards come in 4 colors: red, green, yellow, and white.
+There are 7 types ( General, Adviser, Elephant, Chariot, Horseman, Cannon, and Soldier ).
+There are 4 copies of each card.
+In total, that's 4 × 7 × 4 = 112 cards.

-Four color cards is 2 to 4 players game.
-The players take turns to make a meld and discard a hand card - there are other melding chances that do not follow the player order - or to draw a card from the deck until a player calls "hu" and finishes the round.
+Four color cards game is for 2 to 4 players.
+The players take turns 1/ making a meld, and 2/ discarding a hand card.
+There are other opportunities to meld that do not follow player order, or opportunities to draw a card from the deck until a player calls "hu" and finishes the round.

-If the points of finisher's melds reaches the threshold, the player wins scores from others, else the player loses points to others.
+If the points of finisher's melds reaches the defined threshold, the player wins scores from others; otherwise, the player loses points to the other players.

 Then melds can be made with the card just discarded.
 Here are the possible melds: